 In a lot of ways the New Jersey Craft Beer scene reminds me of the scene here in Minnesota in 2009.
 People are curious about it, the brewers aren’t quite main stream rock stars of the community yet, and the state is still under a bunch of archaic laws.
 For instance, whenever I walked into a brewery, before I could get to the beer, I had to be offered a tour.
 Now some breweries had really creative ways around this, such as handing me a brochure for a “self-guided tour”, but others the brewer was waiting for us.
 Other oddities were that breweries couldn’t partner with food trucks as easily, and the business hours were very short.
 But among all the legal chaos, there are a fine bunch of brewers paving the way for great things to come.
 So if you ever make it out to this hidden gem, be sure to check out some of these local places:

 Sometime you just never know what is going to happen when you step in a new brewery and introduce yourself.
 Will they be open to talk to you?
 Will they look at you with skepticism?
 Well Dark City Brewing in Asbury Park, NJ answered that question for us on our first stop.
 After coming in, I was offered my complimentary tour, and after introducing myself I met with Kevin the CEO of Dark City.
 He was eager to give us our first taste of New Jersey beer, and talk to us a little bit about the history of brewing and the New Jersey craft beer scene.
+We had such a good rapport that he offered us a discount through a sponsorship he had with The 5 Best Napali Coast Tours Reviewed – Live Your Aloha version.
+Which we are completely stoked to check out.
 Dark City had the most comforting and modern tap room.
 They also had the most balanced beers covering the spectrum of seasonal pumpkin beers, a couple of sours, and then your usual lineup of IPAs to Porters.
 This place was the most rounded of our stops, and had something for everyone.
 My favorite beers from Dark City were Zombie Walk (Pumpkin), Wesley (Gose), Code Violation (Porter), and Summerfield (Berliner Weisse).

 Last wave is a new player on the New Jersey Craft Brewery scene, having only been open a few months in the coastal town of Point Pleasant Beach, NJ.
 Just because they are new doesn’t mean they are not producing some good beers, and carving out their niche in the industry.
 This surf themed tap room was a great stop after walking the nearby New Jersey shore, and the brewery is nestled in with a bunch of fine restaurants nearby.
 The beer here is softer, less carbonated, and has a more “British Pub” feel to them.
 The dark beers at Last Wave were really the beers to shine here.
 My favorites were Right Coast (Coconut Porter), and Red Sky (Red Ale).